 When is the closing date and when will I know if I’ve been made an award?

-The closing date for submitting this form is Tuesday 5 April 2022.
-Applications will be looked at once the closing date has passed and all applicants will be informed by email of the outcome of their application by the 31 May 2022 at the latest.
+The closing date for submitting this form is Wednesday 3 May 2023.
+Applications will be looked at once the closing date has passed and all applicants will be informed by email of the outcome of their application by Wednesday 31 May 2023 at the latest.
 If you wish to be notified by a method other than email, please indicate this on your application (Question 6).

 Successful candidates will receive a provisional notice of an award on the condition that they receive an offer to study for a Faculty of Social Sciences degree course at the university, that they meet the conditions of that offer, that they register on the course in September 2022, that they still meet the eligibility criteria at that time and that the household income figure provided by Student Finance is between £0 and £42,875.